cvet/fonline/README.md

   + 3D characters in modern graphic formats
   + and more...

-Important note: *Not all from descripted above features are already implemented, for additional information look at 'Work in progress' section below*.
+Important note: *Not all from described above features are already implemented, for additional information look at 'Work in progress' section below*.

 ## Media